JetBrains/compose-multiplatform/tutorials/Window_API/main.md

 ## Window events

-Events could be defined using the events parameter at the window creation step or redefine using the events property at runtime.
+Events can be defined using the events parameter in the window creation step or redefine using the events property at runtime.
 Actions can be assigned to the following window events:

-1. onOpen - event during window opening
+1. onOpen – event during window opening
-2. onClose - event during window closing
+2. onClose – event during window closing
-3. onMinimize - event during window minimizing
+3. onMinimize – event during window minimizing
-4. onMaximize - event during window maximizing
+4. onMaximize – event during window maximizing
-5. onRestore - event during restoring window size after window minimize/maximize
+5. onRestore – event during restoring window size after window minimize/maximize
-6. onFocusGet - event when window gets focus
+6. onFocusGet – event when window gets focus
-7. onFocusLost - event when window loses focus
+7. onFocusLost – event when window loses focus
-8. onResize - event on window resize (argument is window size as IntSize)
+8. onResize – event on window resize (argument is window size as IntSize)
-9. onRelocate - event of the window reposition on display (argument is window position as IntOffset)
+9. onRelocate – event of the window reposition on display (argument is window position as IntOffset)

 ```kotlin
 import androidx.compose.desktop.Window